North Geelong - Bell Park

 Health performance in North Geelong - Bell Park is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-North Geelong - Bell Park faces significant health challenges, as indicated by health data.
+North Geelong-Bell Park faces significant health challenges, as indicated by its health data.

-Both younger and older age groups have high prevalence rates for common health conditions.
-The area has a private health cover rate of approximately 52% (8,232 people), slightly higher than the average SA2 area.
-Mental health issues affect 9.7% of residents, while arthritis impacts 8.9%.
-A total of 64.5% of residents report no medical ailments, compared to 65.9% across Rest of Vic..
-The area has a higher proportion of seniors aged 65 and over at 22.2% (3,522 people), compared to the 16.8% in Rest of Vic..
-Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.
+Both younger and older age groups exhibit high prevalence rates for common health conditions.
+The area has a private health cover rate of approximately 52%, which is slightly higher than the average SA2 area (~8,242 people).
+Mental health issues and arthritis are the most prevalent medical conditions, affecting 9.7% and 8.9% of residents respectively.
+Conversely, 64.5% of residents report no medical ailments, compared to 65.9% across Rest of Vic..
+The area has a higher proportion of seniors aged 65 and over at 22.2%, with 3,527 people falling into this age group, compared to the 16.8% in Rest of Vic..
+Health outcomes among seniors in North Geelong-Bell Park present similar challenges to those seen in the general population's health profile.

 Frequently Asked Questions - Health